dobanisola-scottlogic/scenario-2-20250908-135729/running-events.md

 ### Long-Running Bots, Infinite Loops, and Privileged Execution

-There are a number of known issues with having unaudited contestant code run the server:
+There are a number of known issues with having unaudited contestant code run on the server:

   - While bots are disqualified if their code takes too long to execute, and the game continues without waiting, the executing contestant code is not forcibly terminated.
 If it is particularly long-running, or infinite,